What is fleet insurance and who needs it?

 Once you have the information ready, take these steps to buy fleet vehicle insurance for your business:

-2. Get fleet insurance quotes: Fleet vehicle insurance rates vary by company, so get three to five quotes from different companies to determine which has the best rates.
+2. Get multiple fleet insurance quotes.
+Fleet vehicle insurance rates vary by company, so get three to five quotes from different companies to determine which has the best rates.
 Compare them “apples-to-apples,” or the same coverages, limits and deductibles, to get a true sense of cost and coverage variations.

-How many vehicles do I need to qualify for fleet insurance?
+How many vehicles do I need to get fleet vehicle insurance?

 It depends on the insurance company.
-You need at least two business vehicles to qualify for fleet insurance, but some insurers may require as many as five.
+You need at least two business vehicles to qualify for fleet insurance, but some insurers may require as many as five vehicles minimum.
+Check with your agent or broker.

 Can I add or remove vehicles from my fleet insurance policy?